Maria Cristina Villalobos: Career

 She became a faculty member in mathematics at the University of Texas–Pan American in 2001; the university merged with the University of Texas at Brownsville creating the present University of Texas Rio Grande Valley, where she continues to work.
 In 2019 she was named associate dean for strategic initiatives and institutional effectiveness.

 Recognition

 The University of Texas system gave Villalobos their 2013 Regents’ Outstanding Teaching Award.
 She was also the 2013 winner of the SACNAS Distinguished Undergraduate Institution Mentor Award of the Society for the Advancement of Chicanos/Hispanics and Native Americans in Science.
 She won the 2019 Richard A. Tapia Achievement Award for Scientific Scholarship, Civic Sciences, and Diversifying Computing.
 She was one of three 2020 recipients of the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring.

 She was named to the 2023 class of Fellows of the American Mathematical Society, "for contributions to modelling and optimization and for broadening the participation of underrepresented groups in mathematics".
+In 2024, she received the M. Gweneth Humphreys Award from the Association for Women in Mathematics for outstanding mentorship.